30TH ANNUAL GLAAD MEDIA AWARDS

 GLAAD Media Awards nominees are selected using the following four criteria:

-- Fair, Accurate, and Inclusive Representations – Rather than portraying the lesbian, gay, bisexual and transgender community using broad stereotypes, the project deals with the characters or themes in a fair, accurate, and multi-dimensional manner.
-Inclusive speaks to the importance of having the diversity of the LGBT community represented in our nominees.
+- Fair, Accurate, and Inclusive Representations – Rather than portraying the lesbian, gay, bisexual, transgender, and queer community using broad stereotypes, the project deals with the characters or themes in a fair, accurate, and multi-dimensional manner.
+Inclusive speaks to the importance of having the diversity of the LGBTQ community represented in our nominees.

-- Boldness and Originality – The project breaks new ground by exploring LGBT subject matter in non-traditional ways, and handles the LGBT content in a fresh and original manner.
+- Boldness and Originality – The project breaks new ground by exploring LGBTQ subject matter in non-traditional ways, and handles the LGBTQ content in a fresh and original manner.

-- Impact – The media project dramatically increases the cultural dialogue about LGBT issues, or reaches an audience that is not regularly exposed to LGBT images and issues.
+- Impact – The media project dramatically increases the cultural dialogue about LGBTQ issues, or reaches an audience that is not regularly exposed to LGBTQ images and issues.
 The project has significant cultural impact.

 - Overall Quality – A project of extremely high quality adds significance to the images and issues portrayed and draws more viewers or readers to the material.
 Fair, accurate, and inclusive images may be weakened when they are part of a poor-quality project.